Advice, Tips and Tricks for Walt Disney World Tickets and Passes

 A neat thing about leftover days on a child’s “no expiration” ticket: if the child has turned 10 since you bought the ticket, he or she will need an “adult” ticket to enter the theme parks.
 In these circumstances, the child’s ticket may be presented at any Guest Services location, in person only, to have it exchanged for the required “adult” ticket — at no additional charge!
 This only applies to partially used tickets that have not expired.
 Thanks to Lois H for the info.

-You can apply the value of an unused ticket, or even a partially-used one with days left on it, toward the purchase of a higher-priced ticket or seasonal/annual pass, subject to some restrictions (see below).
-To upgrade a ticket, go to a Guest Services window, located outside of each major theme park and at Downtown Disney.
+You can apply the value of an unused Magic Your Way ticket, or even a partially-used one with days left on it, toward the purchase of a higher-priced ticket or seasonal/annual pass, subject to some restrictions (see below).
+To upgrade a ticket, you must go in person to a Walt Disney World ticket booth (outside all four major parks and the two water parks) or a Guest Services location (inside and outside all four major parks and two locations in Downtown Disney).

-- If you haven’t used the ticket at all, they’ll apply the price printed on the ticket to any higher-priced ticket.
+- If you haven’t used the ticket at all, they’ll apply the price printed on the ticket (or what the computer tells them was the original price) to any higher-priced ticket.

 - You must upgrade partially used tickets within 14 days of first use OR before the admissions on the original tickets are used up, whichever comes first, even if you have the No Expiration option.